This PDF is the current document as it appeared on Public Inspection on 08/10/2015 at 08:45 am.

 National Credit Union Administration (NCUA).

-The NCUA Board (Board) is issuing proposed amendments to the regulation governing credit union capital planning and stress testing.
-The amendments would adjust the timing of certain events in the capital planning and stress testing cycles.
-If finalized, the revisions to the regulation would become effective January 1, 2016.
+The NCUA Board (Board) is issuing amendments to the regulation governing credit union capital planning and stress testing.
+The amendments adjust the timing of certain events in the capital planning and stress testing cycles.
+The revisions to the regulation become effective January 1, 2016.